DougSalt/cbr/README.md

 This is an example of how to use the case based reasoning plugin.

 ## HOW IT WORKS

+The code implements a reference version of code using the extension that is described here.

 Select the run-testing button to make sure that the code is behaving as it should.
 If there is no error dialogue then the code is working as expected.
 The code also shows how to the use the extension.